isomerpages/mlaw-corp/news/speeches/_posts/2010-01-20-Speech-by-SMS-Assoc-Prof-Ho-Peng-Kee-at-the-Launch-of-the-International-Chamber-of-Commerce-Regional-Office-Asia-at-Maxwell-Chambers.md

 ---
-layout: post
-title: Speech by SMS Assoc Prof Ho Peng Kee at the Launch of the International Chamber of Commerce, Regional Office, Asia, at Maxwell Chambers
+title: 'Speech by SMS Assoc Prof Ho Peng Kee at the Launch of the International Chamber of Commerce, Regional Office, Asia, at Maxwell Chambers'
 permalink: /news/speeches/speech-by-sms-assoc-prof-ho-peng-kee-at-the-launch-of-the-international-chamber-of-commerce
 breadcrumb: Speeches
-collection_name: news

 ---

 20 Jan 2010 Posted in [Speeches](/news/speeches)